Sarah Thomson

 I’ll take action to:

-Ensure funding for community centres and neighbourhood houses keeps pace with population growth
+Ensure funding for community centres and neighbourhood houses keeps pace with population growth.

 Infrastructure